 To report abuse, fraudulent, or malicious use of Certificates issued by Sectigo, please see the supported methods below.
+All these methods can be found at: https://sectigo.com/support/revocation

 We encourage the use of our automated revocation portal, or ACME revokeCert for quickest response to issues requiring revocation.